 Trouble Probable Cause Suggested Remedy Fuse or circuit breaker blown.
 Check main and branch circuit fuses or circuit breakers.
-1. FAN WILL NOT START Loose power line connections to the fan, or loose switch wire connections in the switch housing.
+Loose power line connections to the fan, or loose switch wire connections in the switch housing.
 Check line wire connections to fan and switch wire connections in the switch housings.
 1. FAN WILL NOT START CAUTION: Make sure main power is turned off!
 3. Reversing switch in neutral position.
-Make sure reversing switch position is all the way to one side.
-Blades not attached to fan.
+3. Make sure reversing switch position is all the way to one side.
+4. Dead battery in remote control.
+4. Replace with fresh battery.
+1. Blades not attached to fan.
 Attach blades to fan before operating.
 2. Loose screws in motor housing.
 Check to make sure all screws in motor housing are snug (not over-tight).
-3. Screws securing fan blade holders to motor flywheel are loose.
+Screws securing fan blade holders to motor flywheel are loose.
 3. Check to make sure the screws which attach the fan blade holders to the motor flywheel are tight.
-2 544 204450 40404 Wire connectors inside housing rattling.
+2. FAN SOUNDS NOISY 4.
+Wire connectors inside housing rattling.
 Check to make sure wire connectors in switch housing are not rattling against each other or against the interior wall of the switch housing.
-2. FAN SOUNDS NOISY CAUTION: Make sure main power is turned off!
+2. FAN SOUNDS NOIST CAUTION: Make sure main power is turned off!
 Motor noise caused by solid state variable speed control.
 Some fan motors are sensitive to signals from solid-state variable speed controls.
 Solid-state controls are not recommended, choose an alternative control method.
-6. Lock nuts holding blades to blade holders are loose.
-6. Tighten lock nuts securely.
+6. Screws holding blades to blade holders are loose.
+6. Tighten screws securely.
 7. Lower housing support set screw loose.
 7. Tighten set screw securely.
 Setscrew in downrod support is loose.
 Tighten both setscrews securely in downrod support.
-2. Setscrew in downrod/hanger ball assembly is loose.
-Tighten the setscrew in the downrod/hanger ball assembly.
+Setscrew in downrod/hanger ball assembly is loose.
+2. Tighten the setscrew in the downrod/hanger ball assembly.
 Screws securing fan blade holders to motor hub are loose.
 Check to be sure screws which attach the fan blade holders to the flywheel are tight.
 3. FAN WOBBLES EXCESSIVELY 4.
 Blade holders not seated properly.
 4. Check to be sure the fan blade holders seat firmly and uniformly to the surface of the motor housing.
 If holders are seated incorrectly, loosen the screws and retighten.
 Hanger bracket and/or ceiling outlet box is not securely fastened.
 Tighten the hanger bracket screws to the outlet box, and secure outlet box.
 6. Fan blades out of balance.
-6. Interchanging position of fan blades can redistribute the weight and result in a smoother operation.
-For example, exchange blades in positions 1 and 3 or 1 and 4.
-If this does not improve wobble, exchange 2 and 3 or 2 and 4.
+Balance blades using balance kit provided in hardware bag.
 4. NOT ENOUGH AIR MOVEMENT If possible, consider using a longer downrod.
 For example, use a 12" downrod instead of the 6" downrod that comes with your fan.

 10983 Bennett Parkway

 Zionsville, IN 46077

 (888) 567-2055

 FAX (866) 482-5215

 Outside U.S. call (317) 733-4113

-Visit Our Website @ www.fanimation.com
+Visit Our Website www.fanimation.com